eastriverlee/minimal-swiftUI/README.md

 swiftc src/*.swift && ./main
 ```
 still, running a binary file directly in macOS opens up a terminal
 and focuses on that window instead of the intended program window.
-making it more suitable for debugging purpose.
+making it more suitable for debugging purpose instead.
 `.onDisappear { exit(0) }` in `entry.swift` is only required for binary file execution.

 thus, makefile below can be the real-world example: